Luo-Liang/PaxosMadeSimpleMadeSimple/README.md

 - No node recovery;
 - No message resending;

-##### 2-2.
-Proposer
+##### 2-2. purposer

-In the original Paxos paper, Lamport purposed that proposers can skip ahead and execute sequences of Paxos requests concurrently.
+In the original Paxos paper, Lamport purposed that purposers can skip ahead and execute sequences of Paxos requests concurrently.
 Here we strip off the ability of executing concurrent requests in favor of simplicity.

 ![Figure1](https://raw.github.com/Luo-Liang/PaxosMadeSimpleMadeSimple/master/figures/concurrentVsSerialPaxos.png)

 As shown above, the two implementations are functionally equivalent.

-We maintain the notion of a leader proposer, and this proposer is what users direct their requests to.
-By default, server indexed 0 is the leader proposer, and the clients know all requests should be sent to server indexed 0.
+We maintain the notion of a leader purposer, and this purposer is what users direct their requests to.
+By default, server indexed 0 is the leader purposer, and the clients know all requests should be sent to server indexed 0.

-The proposers are not eager, meaning they would not usually care about the consensus results unless they would like to propose.
-We choose this property because usually the distinguished proposer is alive, so there is no need to spam every proposer with consensus results.
+The purposers are not eager, meaning they would not usually care about the consensus results unless they would like to propose.
+We choose this property because usually the distinguished purposer is alive, so there is no need to spam every purposer with consensus results.

-In times of leader failure, secondary proposers must take place of it.
+In times of leader failure, secondary purposers must take place of it.
 It is the user's responsibility to realize the leader is down (this is usually done by using timeouts - however it is usually impossible to differentiate between "down" and "delayed", but luckily we do not require that).
 The requests are then delivered to server indexed 1 and so on.

 To make sure duplicated requests are not executed, each request is associated with a sequence number, and servers only execute each command from each client once (though we skip this check in the execution logic for this matter).

-Proposers, because they are lazy, sometimes need to catch up with the latest happenings in the world.
-This also happens when new proposers are added.
+purposers, because they are lazy, sometimes need to catch up with the latest happenings in the world.
+This also happens when new purposers are added.
 They would learn the previous consensus results by executing Paxos Consensus from instance 0 all the way up to the most recent, and then it tries to purpose whatever it wants in the current instance.
 Using this, we do not differentiate between newly added servers and lazy servers, and the situations are handled uniformly.

 Each request from a user is queued in a server local queue, and is executed in a serial manner when consensus is reached.